-Then go to snip > Global Snippets and add a new snippet that you simply call “Products”.
+Go to snip > Global Snippets in the WordPress dashboard and add a new snippet that you simply call “Products”.
 After that just hit the “Product” button and the plugin will start loading all the properties Google recommends on its help pages (of course you can add more later):

 Fill the properties

 The name should be the name of the product – of course.
 Normally this is the title.
-So just select “Current post title” from the dropdown field.
+So just select “Post title” from the dropdown field.

 Them image should be the product image.
 The best thing you can do here is to use the featured image – a internal feature WordPress provides.
 An image should be an ImageObject.
 So please select http://schema.org/ImageObject under the Related types.
 The plugin will then load three new properties:

 Note: In the past Google showed an error for